 This "other" can be either an incarnated or a disincarnated person.
-The ceremony of the Doutrinação de Almas (literally: indoctrination of souls; see Figure 31) is dedicated essentially to the salvation of disincarnated people who have not enough light to save themselves.

-That "light" is accumulated throughout the earthly life:

-the more good deeds that person has during life, the easier it would be for that person to find a good path after death.
+The ceremony of the Doutrinação de Almas (literally: indoctrination of souls; see earthly life: the more good deeds that person has during life, the easier it would be for that person to find a good path after death.
 Those who are immersed in sins and faults need to be rescued from the dark and somber places of the spiritual world, to where they go due to their bad deeds during life.
 However, the rescue is directed by God's will and a person's deservedness.
 After purifying their faults and sins, they are ready to be rescued.
-The prayers of those here on the physical plane have also an important role in helping to prepare those ready to be rescued.